mayankdrvr/http_server/README.md

 ## Lessons Learned
 - Creating a basic HTTP web server.
-- Learned about Response header content-type, error codes and some methods of Node.js http module.
+- Learned about response header content-type, error codes and some methods of Node.js http module.

 ## Authors